toolmantim/rack-digestif/Readme.md

 Usage
 -----

-Add it to your Rackup `config.ru` file:
+Add it to your Rackup `config.ru` file like so:

     require 'rack/digestif'
     use Rack::Digestif

-You can also limit it to affect only a certain path:
+By default `Rack::Digestif` will rewrite all incoming URLs that have a 32 character digest before the file extension.
+If you want to limit it to a given path, such as `/assets`, you can easily do this like so:

-    use Rack::Digestif, "/some-path"
+    use Rack::Digestif, "/assets/"

 Rails Usage
 -----------

-Add it your `application.rb` file like so:
+Firstly add it to your `Gemfile`, and then add the middleware in `application.rb` like so:

     config.middleware.insert_before Rack::Lock, Rack::Digestif